 Grafting for Disease Resistance in Heirloom Tomatoes (PDF)

-N.C.
-State University developed this document that describes step-by-step tube grafting techniques as well as benefits, including disease resistance, stress tolerance and increased productivity.
+NC State University developed this document that describes step-by-step tube grafting techniques as well as benefits, including disease resistance, stress tolerance and increased productivity.

 Webinar: Grafting for Disease Management in Organic Tomato Production

 Watch this recorded webinar to learn about tomato grafting and how it can be utilized to manage diseases in organic open-field and high tunnel systems.
-Frank Louws of North Carolina State University and Cary Rivard of Kansas State University provide information regarding rootstock selection as well as the grafting procedure itself in this presentation.
+Frank Louws of NC State University and Cary Rivard of Kansas State University provide information regarding rootstock selection as well as the grafting procedure itself in this presentation.

 Vegetable Grafting Information